Campbell Barry

-Campbell Nicholas Barry (born 1991) is a New Zealand local-body politician.
-He has served as Mayor of Lower Hutt since 2019.
+Campbell Nicholas Barry (born 1991) is a New Zealand politician.
+He served as Mayor of Lower Hutt from 2019 to 2025.

 Biography

 Early life

 Barry was educated at Wainuiomata High School.
 He went on to study at Victoria University of Wellington, graduating with a Bachelor of Arts degree in 2018.

 Political career

 At the 2013 local body elections, Barry was elected a member of the Hutt City Council for the Wainuiomata ward and was re-elected in 2016.
 He was the youngest person ever to be elected onto the city council.